wailsapp/docsv1/content/guides/debugging.md

 Modify/create the following files in the `.vscode` directory (create if it doesn't exist) in the root of your project, replacing `myapp` for your project binary name:

-## Windows

-On Windows, the Webview component doesn't have developer tools natively.
-To mitigate this (at least to some degree), we have a hosted version of Firebug you can inject into your app using the `-firebug` build flag.

 **launch.json**
 ```
 {